thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-4.rst

    We have *not* included a justification via the geometric perspective.
    This is because intuitively it's not quite obvious that to map out of the space of paths it suffices to map the constant path.
-   We will return to this issue when we justify the mapping out property geometrically.
+   We justify the mapping out property geometrically in a :ref:`side quest <justifyingJ>`.

-   .. missing link

 We can also make the relevant arguments implicit.
 We will be using the following version from now on :